2023 League1 Ontario season (women): Future format and changes

 Starting in 2024, the league will split into a multi-division format with promotion and relegation between them.
 Ten teams will take part in the first-tier League1 Premier, ten teams in the second-tier League1 Championship, and all new expansion teams as well as reserve sides in a third-tier League2 Ontario.

 The initial assignment of teams in the 2024 season is done by using the points obtained in the previous two years.
 The points from the 2022 season (weighted at 75%) will be added to the points teams obtain in the 2023 season (weighted at 100%) to determine the placements.

+Reserve Division

+The Open Age Reserve Division will return with each Premier Division club fielding one or more teams, as well as some other OPDL clubs that do not operate a League1 Ontario team.